-I run in a dungeon underneath my house.
+I used to run in a dungeon underneath my house.

-Done mostly for fun, I run just like a mouse
+Done mostly for fun, I ran just like a mouse

 on a wheel, and feel that simply by going

-around and around, in a way, I am showing
+around and around, in a way, I was showing

 the steps to be taken that make running fun.